-13:1Later that day Jesus left the house and sat down beside the sea.13:2A large crowd gathered to him, so he got into a boat and sat there, while the crowd stayed on the shore.13:3Then he gave them many object lessons: “Picture someone going out to scatter seeds.13:4Some of them fell on the edges of the path, and the birds came along and ate them.13:5Others fell on thin, rocky soil.
+13:1Later that day Jesus left the house and sat down beside the sea.13:2A large crowd gathered to him, so he got into a boat and sat there, while the crowd stayed on the shore.13:3Then he taught them many parables: “Picture someone going out to scatter seeds.13:4Some of them fell on the edges of the path, and the birds came along and ate them.13:5Others fell on thin, rocky soil.
 They sprang up quickly but had little depth,13:6so when the sun came up it scorched them, and they withered due to having no root.13:7Still others fell among thorns, which sprang up and choked them out.13:8But some fell on good soil and produced thirty, sixty, or even a hundred times more than was scattered.13:9If you have ears, listen!”

 13:11“The secrets of the kingdom of the heavens have been revealed to you but not to them,” he replied.13:12“For more will be given to those who already have, and they will have plenty.
-But from those who have little, what they have will be taken away.13:13So I speak to them in object lessons because no matter how much they see and hear, they don’t understand.
+But from those who have little, what they have will be taken away.13:13So I speak to them in parables because no matter how much they see and hear, they don’t understand.

 13:14“This fulfills the prophecy of Isaiah where it says, ‘You will hear the report but not understand; you will watch but not see.13:15For this people’s mind has become thick; they can barely hear and they’ve shut their eyes.
 Otherwise, they’d see with their eyes, hear with their ears, and understand with their minds.
 Then they would change their minds and I would miraculously heal them.’13:16But be happy that your eyes see and your ears hear.13:17For I can assure you that many prophets and righteous people wanted to see what you see and hear what you hear, but they could not.

-13:18“Now pay attention to the object lesson of the seed being scattered:13:19Some who hear the message of the kingdom don’t understand it, so the evil one snatches away the message from their minds; this relates to the seeds falling along the edges of the path.13:20The seeds that fell on rocky soil relates to those who hear the message and gladly accept it right away.13:21But because they are shallow and have no root, they don’t last long.
+13:18“Now pay attention to the parables of the seed being scattered:13:19Some who hear the message of the kingdom don’t understand it, so the evil one snatches away the message from their minds; this relates to the seeds falling along the edges of the path.13:20The seeds that fell on rocky soil relates to those who hear the message and gladly accept it right away.13:21But because they are shallow and have no root, they don’t last long.
 When the problems and tests of life come along, the message planted in them is quickly sidetracked.

 13:22“The seeds falling among thorns relates to those who hear the message, but the anxieties of life and the allure of wealth choke it out, so they produce nothing.13:23But the seeds that fell onto good soil relate to those who hear the message and understand it, so they produce a good crop up to thirty, sixty, or even a hundred times more than what was planted.”

-13:24Here is another one of his object lessons: “The kingdom of the heavens is like someone who scattered good seed in his field,13:25but during the night while everyone was asleep, his enemy came and scattered wheat-weeds1 all over the place and went away.13:26So when the grain sprouted and grew, so did the weeds.
+13:24Here is another one of his parables: “The kingdom of the heavens is like someone who scattered good seed in his field,13:25but during the night while everyone was asleep, his enemy came and scattered wheat-weeds1 all over the place and went away.13:26So when the grain sprouted and grew, so did the weeds.

 13:27“Then the workers went to the owner and told him, ‘Sir, didn’t you plant good seed in your field?
 So where did these wheat-weeds come from?’